openrewrite/rewrite-docs/v1beta/visitors.md

 ### `TreeVisitor`

-The framework provides the base class `TreeVisitor<T extends Tree, P>` from which all of Rewrite's visitors extend.
+The framework provides the base class `TreeVisitor<T extends Tree, P>` from which all of OpenRewrite's visitors extend.
 It is this class that provides the generic, parameterized **`T visit(T, P)`** method that drives a visitor's polymorphic navigation, cursoring, and life-cycle.
 The parameterized type `T` represents the type of tree elements upon which the visitor will navigate and transform.
 The second parameterized type `P` is an additional, shared context that is passed to all visit methods as a visitor navigates a given AST.

 ### Cursoring